gauravmm/HT1632-for-Arduino/UPGRADE.md

 __Structure__

-A single buffer is used for all write operations.
-This means that the following functions, macros and constants have been removed:
+A single buffer is used for all compositing operations.
+The following functions, macros and constants have been removed:

 ```c
 void HT1632.transition(uint8_t mode, int time = 1000); // Removed